 Vitamin B5 Deficiency

-Because vitamin B5 is found in such a wide range of foods, deficiencies are very rare outside of severe malnutrition, which would point to multiple other nutrient deficiencies.
+Because vitamin B5 is found in such a wide range of foods, deficiencies are very rare13 outside of severe malnutrition, which would point to multiple other nutrient deficiencies.
 Most of what we know of B5 deficiencies come from induced laboratory studies and point to symptoms such as headaches, fatigue, and tingling of the hands and feet.

 It’s important to understand that while deficiencies of most nutrients are rare in developed nations, this doesn’t mean everyone is getting their optimal levels.
 Make sure you’re including the foods listed above in your diet.
 Here’s a free recipe guide and meal plan to help you get started.